MORE: Simultaneous Multi-View 3D Object Recognition and Pose Estimation: Proposed Methodology

-Towards this end, the first step is to generate a dataset taking depth images from a number of views of a collection of objects, in particular we took images from $60$ positions, regularly distributed on a sphere.
+Towards this end, the first step is to generate a dataset taking depth images from several views of a collection of objects, in particular we took images from $60$ positions, regularly distributed on a sphere.
 The virtual cameras are positioned on $12$ points on a section ring of the sphere, each one at an angle of $30$ degrees from the next one.
 The sphere is circled by $5$ rings, parallels to the horizontal axis of the object, which are looking at the center of the sphere from each at an angle of $30$ degrees from the next one, cutting the sphere at $30$, $60$, $90$, $120$ and $150$ degrees from the vertical axis of the object.
 The structure of the camera positions ensures we obtain a complete overview of any object while having a limited number of fixed positions.
 Once we have the positions for the cameras, we take a grayscale depth image of $224\times224$ pixels of the object for each of the $60$ views.
-We can then evaluate the quantity of information in each view from calculating their entropy (details are presented in Section~\ref{dataset}).
+We can then evaluate the quantity of information in each view by calculating their entropy (details are presented in Section~\ref{dataset}).

-We initially trained the model as a best-view classifier, however, such configuration tended to provide a list of best-views based on the most common perspectives for high entropy values instead of learning the relationship between silhouettes and entropy.
-This issue was due to the unbalance in the training data.
-We opted for a more efficient solution: we built the dataset by matching each 3D object to its entropy values and trained the 3D-CNN to infer by regression the values from any 3D model.
-With this solution we observed the network generalises better on new data and it allows for a more precise evaluation of the best-views.
-Figure~\ref{fig:unseentop5} shows the five best-views of two never-seen-before objects (\textit{airplane} and \textit{flower pot}) predicted by the proposed model.
-The obtained views are then used for classification and pose estimation purposes.
+We initially trained the model as a best-view classifier, however, such configuration tended to provide a list of best-views based on high entropy values instead of learning the relationship between silhouettes and entropy. {Since the ModelNet dataset is an imbalanced dataset, such approaches do not work well.} We opted for a more efficient solution: we built the dataset by matching each 3D object to its entropy values and trained the 3D-CNN to infer by regression the values from any 3D model.
+With this solution we observed the network generalizes better on new data and it allows for a more precise evaluation of the best-views.

+{Higher predicted entropy values tend to denote more informative views.
+The figures {Fig}.~\ref{fig:unseentop5} show the five best-views of two never-seen-before objects (\textit{airplane} and \textit{flower pot}) predicted by the proposed model.
+For each of these views, the spherical coordinates are denoted by $\phi$ and $\theta$, while $H$ denotes the predicted entropy of these views.
+The obtained views are then used for classification and pose estimation purposes.}

+{It is also to be noted that the best view prediction model is independent of class information and the voxel grid does not need class labels.
+In the case of novel objects, temporary labels can be assigned based on the model's prediction confidence.
+Continual object recognition using MORE is out of the scope of this work and can be addressed by future research.}